New Commercial Driver’s License Drug & Alcohol Clearinghouse Requirements Took Effect January 6th, 2020

-- Current Employees: The New York City law applies only to applicants, not to current employees; the State Law bars salary history inquiries of both applicants and current staff seeking promotions or transfers.
+- Current Employees: The New York City law applies only to candidates, not to current employees; the State Law bars salary history inquiries of both candidates and current staff seeking promotions or transfers.
 Employers in New York City should note that the Law controls on this issue and update their policies accordingly.

 - Independent Contractors: The Law does not apply to “bona fide independent contractors, freelance workers, or other contract workers unless they are to work through an employment agency.”
 New York City has enacted a law that appears to extend all aspects of the City’s Human Rights Law (including the City’s salary history ban) to such workers.
 Thus, on this issue, City employers must follow City law.